2016 Calendar of Events

 July 1, 2016, 10 am - 5 pm

 Celebrate Canada’s 149th Birthday at the site where British Columbia was born.
 Enjoy multicultural music, cake and ceremony at noon and family activities.
+Henna painting throughout the day.
+Visit our promotions tent to enter a draw and join in on the Parka Scavenger Hunt.
 Fort Langley’s celebration continues at the neighbouring museums: Langley Centennial Museum and the BC Farm Machinery and Agricultural Museum – be sure to visit us all for a fun-filled day.

 July 30 - August 1, 2016, 10 am - 5 pm